Alan-bur/Alan-bur/README.md

 ### Junior UI Designer 🖌.

 19 years old student with a passion for technology,design and languages.
-Just graduated as a UX/UI Designer on Digital House and im currently learning Python Language 🐍 and Mandarin Chinesse 🇨🇳 on my free time.
+Just graduated as a UX/UI Designer on Digital House and im currently learning Python Language 🐍 and Mandarin Chinese 🇨🇳 on my free time.

 - 🤓 Student who likes to learn something new everyday.
 - 🌐 Español,English,中文 (Mandarin Chinese).